snadi/GitHubClassroomMgmt/README.md

 2. **Configure**

    - Open `config`, make your own configuration.
 Typically, you need to change `username`, `prefix` and `deadline`.
-   - `Prefix` is the name of lab or assignment you are grading (e.g., assignment1).
+   - `prefix` is the name of lab or assignment you are grading (e.g., assignment1).
    - If you want to collect all repos, provide no value to key `list`.
    - If you want to collect repos with the latest commit, provide no value to key `deadline`.
 Otherwise, the script finds the closest commit that happens before a given deadline (inclusive) and clones/checks out the repository at that commit.